victoryforphil/bucket-streamer/docs/tasks/stage1_task_06_ws_protocol.md

 pub struct FrameRequest {
     /// Byte offset of the frame in the video file pub offset: u64,
+    /// Byte offset of the IRAP (keyframe) needed to decode this frame pub irap_offset: u64,
     /// Frame index (client-assigned, echoed back in response) pub index: u32,
 }